tytydraco/meow_dart/README.md

                         (defaults to "8")
 -f, --format            The output format to use.
+                        [audio, video, muxed (default)] -q, --quality           The download quality to use.
-                        [audio, video, muxed (default)] -m, --mode              The mode that indicates the download method for the ID.
+                        [worst, average, best (default)] -m, --mode              The mode that indicates the download method for the ID.
                         [video (default), playlist, channel] -c, --command           A command to run after a download has been completed.
 The downloaded file path will be passed to the command as an argument.
 Multiple commands can be specified.